-1. You’re the perfect team player
+You’re the perfect team player

-2. You’re realistic and honest
+You’re realistic and honest

-3. Your work/life balance is good
+Your work-life balance is good

-4. You’re determined and driven
+You’re determined and driven

-Following through on those motivations is key obviously!
+Following through on those motivations is key.
 Signs of being genuinely motivated include wanting to know more and having a thirst for knowledge of your industry.
-Learning from people is just as important as going on training courses – if not more helpful.
-You can learn invaluable information from those around you.
-If you do find this useful, have a mentor to guide you through things you want to know more about so the training is ongoing.
+Learning from people is just as important as going on training courses – if not more helpful sometimes.
+You can learn invaluable information from those around you and the people you connect with through your network.